 7. ICT Global All-English Program

 This autumn-admission/graduation program is for those who have superb English proficiency, including international students and returnees.
-All courses of this program are offered in English.
+All the General Education and Specialized Education Courses in this program are offered in English.
 Those who have been admitted via the General Selection and Recommendation-based Selection are also allowed to take courses of this program if they fulfill the requirements.